Chocolate Chip Zucchini Bundt Cake with Chocolate Ganache

 I adapted the recipe from The Best Pumpkin Chocolate Chip Cake with Chocolate Ganache, which has been a reader favorite for the past 5 years.
 It’s so good I even included it in my cookbook.

-My family and I loved this zucchini chocolate chip bundt cake and because it’s made with zucchini I kept telling myself it’s healthier.
+My family and I loved this chocolate chip zucchini cake and because it’s made with zucchini I kept telling myself it’s healthier.
 Which of course justifies eating seconds and thirds.

-For this chocolate chip zucchini cake, you’ll need:
+For this zucchini cake with chocolate chips, you’ll need:

 - Granulated sugar